iammcgaber/dotfiles/README.md

 # .files

 These are my dotfiles.
-Take anything you want, but at your own risk.
+They are primarily based on the excellent work done by [webpro](https://github.com/webpro/dotfiles).

 It mainly targets macOS systems, but it works on at least Ubuntu as well.